-Slack for executives and EAs: 11 ways to enhance communication and streamline tasks
+Slack for Executives and EAs: 11 ways to enhance communication and streamline tasks

 - Kayak for Business: Coordinate all bookings for travel directly in Slack.
 Individuals or teams can send travel itineraries and receive notifications of itinerary updates.

-- Concur: Make it a breeze to tracks budgets while on trips.
+- Concur: Make budget tracking while on a trip a breeze.
 Set budgets, upload receipts and export expense reports within Slack.

 Keep track of event planning

-Grove changes the event-planning game.
+Grove changes the event planning game.
 From managing events across various departments to seamlessly integrating with calendars, Grove improves the process.
 Its event database simplifies searching and sorting, while dedicated event pages boost participation.
-Sharing events via Slack or email is effortless, and built-in tools such as polls and attendee forms enhance interaction.
+Sharing events via Slack or email is effortless, and built-in tools like polls and attendee forms enhance interaction.

-An event prep starter template in Slack creates a channel with a pre-formatted canvas, a list for task tracking, and item status notification to allow you to focus on planning the event, rather than spending time on creating planning documents.
+An event prep starter template in Slack creates a channel with pre-formatted a canvas, list for task tracking, and item status notification to allow you to focus on planning the event, rather than spending time on creating planning documents.

 Improve communication and collaboration